Július Brocka

 Július Brocka (born 1 January 1957 in Modra) is a Slovak retired politician.
 In 1994 he briefly served as Labor minister in the technocratic government of Jozef Moravčík.
 From 1992 to 2016 he served as a Member of the National Council in the caucus of the Christian Democratic Movement.

 Brocka studied Civil Engineering at the Slovak University of Technology in Bratislava, graduating in 1981.
-Before entering politics, he worked as a engineer.
+Before entering politics, he worked as an engineer.